cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 ## Connection-Oriented Packet Network
 ![[Pasted image 20241207232121.png]]
 Network domain with MPLS.
-It's connection oriented parading. why?
+It's **connection oriented parading**. why?
 Because, before selling traffic we must create entries inside this table, we need to insert a new row into each of these tables.

 Create connection means go inside every single switching elements (router) and insert a line inside the switching table in order to handle the communications. for each row we find two number.
 How is realized this table?
 Two parts:
 - **input**: (1)-> input interface.
 (25)-> label, is carried on top of packets
 	- if this router receive something from port 1 with label 25 it will send out on port 4 with label 43.
 - **output**: (4)-> output interface.
 (43)-> label

-if i receive somethings from interface 1, this rule is applied.
+If i receive somethings from interface 1, this rule is applied.
 Packet has a special header added to IP packet where the label is inserted.
 (20 bit long number).

 ```ad-example